-- Learners develop different approaches to a problem and critical assessment of alternative solutions.
+- Learners develop different approaches to a problem and a critical assessment of alternative solutions.

-- Develop a wide view of culture and appreciate differences in opinions.
+- Develop a comprehensive view of culture and appreciate differences in opinions.

 - Critical thinking skills course fosters a creative solution to a problem.

-- Development of decision-making skills and rational conclusions.
+- Development of decision-making skills